MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

     The process below involves creating a patch file based on your fcm branch, and then applying it to git branch taken from the same branching point.
-For convenience, the ``git_migration`` tag is provided as a branch point in both fcm and git. however all ``fcm`` revisions and tags have a direct equivalent commit on git - tags will have the same name on both, revisions of specific commits will need to be manually aligned with a commit hash by comparing commit messages.
+For convenience, the ``git_migration`` tag is provided as a branch point in both fcm and git.
+    However all ``fcm`` revisions and tags have a direct equivalent commit on git - tags will have the same name on both, revisions of specific commits will need to be manually aligned with a commit hash by comparing commit messages.